Jordyn Woods Rocks Skimpy Hot Pink Swimsuit

 She accessorized with multiple pieces of jewelry to complete the look.
 This included a cross necklace and multiple bracelets on her right wrist.

 Plus, Jordyn wore her hair pulled back into a braided bun.
-She closed her eyes and tilted her head to the sun, as she appeared to be soaking up the rays.
+She closed her eyes and tilted her face to the sun, as she appeared to be soaking up the rays.

 Behind her, you could see a well-manicured hedge and several trees, along with pool floaties in the water.